Rat-Rig/V-core-3/docs/src/upgrade.md

 ## Upgrade Printed Parts
 These printed parts are required to upgrade a V-Core 3 from 3.0 to 3.1.
 They can be downloaded induvidually or you can download the an archive containing all of the 3.1 upgrade files [:material-archive-arrow-down: by clicking here](https://github.com/Rat-Rig/V-core-3/raw/main/cad/vcore_3_1_upgrade_parts_and_panels.zip).

+!!! attention "Downloading STL or STEP files"
+    To download individual STL or STEP files, please right click on the appropriate download link in the list and choose "Save link as..."

 {{ printed_parts_bom_31("bom/printed_parts_30_upgrade.csv") }}